Unitarian Universalist United Nations Office

 - Bringing the United States' Movement for Black Lives to a global stage, our Racial Justice Initiative coordinates events and initiates dialogue to fight against anti-black racism on an international level.

-In addition to these specific program areas, the UU-UNO is deeply involved in a number of different committees of non-governmental organizations at the United Nations, specifically in the fields of Disarmament, Peace, and Security; Human Rights; and as part of the Security Council Working Group.
+The UU-UNO has Consultative Status with the UN Economic and Social Council (ECOSOC) and is affiliated with the UN Department of Public Information (DPI).
+In addition to the specific program areas above, the UU-UNO is deeply involved in a number of different committees of non-governmental organizations at the United Nations, specifically in the fields of Disarmament, Peace, and Security; Human Rights; and as part of the Security Council Working Group.
 The UU-UNO Director also serves as Chair of the Executive Committee of non-governmental organizations affiliated with the UN Department of Public Information.

 Learn more about Our Influence at the UN!

 - Become an Envoy and serve as a UU-UNO representative at your congregation